 7. Nominations by petition must be received in the ILA office no later than March 1.

-8. Chair of the Nominating Committee will secure biographical information (4,000 character maximum) as determined by the committee from all candidates no later than March 5.
+8. Chair of the Nominating Committee will secure biographical information (4,000 character maximum) from all candidates no later than March 5.

 9. Chair of the Nominating Committee prepares the ballot and biographical information in an order to be established by lot and forwards to the ILA office no later than March 15.

-11. The ILA office will mail ballot, biographical information, and a return envelope to members requesting paper ballots or without e-mail addresses.
+10. The ILA office will print and mail a ballot, biographical information, and a return envelope to members requesting paper ballots or without e-mail addresses.

-12. Election polls are open on April 1.
-Automated e-mail messages linking to online ballot goes out; paper ballots are mailed to “non-e-mail” members and members requesting a paper ballot; any e-mail bounce backs after announcement message is transmitted are immediately converted to paper ballot.
+11. Election polls open on April 1.
+Automated e-mail messages linking to online ballot go out; paper ballots are mailed to “non-e-mail” members and members requesting a paper ballot; any e-mail bounce backs after announcement message is transmitted are immediately converted to paper ballot.

-15. The Nominating Committee chair will arrange for counting of ballots and determining of those elected in accordance with the bylaws.
+14. The Nominating Committee chair will arrange for counting ballots and determining of those elected in accordance with the bylaws.

-16. The Nominating Committee will be responsible for notifying all candidates of election results by phone.
-The ILA office will mail vote tally to all candidates.
+15. The Nominating Committee will be responsible for notifying all candidates of election results by phone.
+The ILA office will mail the vote tally to all candidates.